Scroll Top

 California offers two exemption systems that protect assets in bankruptcy.
 Debtors must choose one system; they cannot mix and match exemptions.

-• Protects more home equity, making it suitable for those with significant property value.
+• Protects a certain amount of home equity, making it suitable for those with significant property value.

 • Key Exemptions: